The 25 Best NES Games on Nintendo Switch Online

 With the Switch Nintendo finally makes you pay to play online.
 You have to subscribe to Nintendo Switch Online to play online multiplayer, save your games to the cloud, or voice chat with other players.
-It’s the same type of model Microsoft and Sony have followed for over a decade, but that Nintendo—always leery of online play to begin with—long resisted.
+It’s the same type of model Microsoft and Sony have followed for almost two decades, but that Nintendo—always leery of online play to begin with—long resisted.

 Here’s the thing about Nintendo Switch Online, though: I don’t even play games online, and I’ve still happily subscribed since it launched in 2018.
 That’s because, in addition to its online features, it also includes a library of the greatest videogames ever made.
-If you subscribe to Nintendo Switch Online, you also get access to dozens of classic games from the NES and SNES.
-It turns the Switch into a portable library of the best games to grace Nintendo consoles from the mid ‘80s through the mid ‘90s, which, at the price of $20 a year, makes Nintendo Switch Online both one hell of a bargain and a big step up from Nintendo’s old Virtual Console, which charged per game.
+If you subscribe to Nintendo Switch Online, you also get access to dozens of classic games from the NES, SNES, Game Boy, and Game Boy Color.
+(For an extra monthly fee you can also subscribe to the Expansion Pack, which includes a selection of Nintendo 64, Game Boy Advance, and Sega Genesis games.)
+A standard Switch Online subscription turns the console into a portable library of the best games to grace Nintendo systems from the mid ‘80s through the‘90s, which, at the price of $20 a year, makes Nintendo Switch Online both one hell of a bargain and a big step up from Nintendo’s old Virtual Console, which charged per game.

 Sure, the unquestioned champ of the NES Sports Series is repetitive, but Pro Wrestling was groundbreaking in its day.
 With a roster of grapplers with defined characters and subtly different movesets, and the ability to fight outside the ring and even do dives, it resembled real pro wrestling more than many games that came afterward.—Garrett Martin